HandyPlugins/handyplugins-paddlepress/readme.txt

 = Manual Installation =

-1. Upload the entire `/paddlepress` directory to the `/wp-content/plugins/` directory.
+1. Upload the entire `/handyplugins-paddlepress` directory to the `/wp-content/plugins/` directory.
-2. Activate PaddlePress through the 'Plugins' menu in WordPress.
+2. Activate HandyPlugins PaddlePress through the 'Plugins' menu in WordPress.

 == Frequently Asked Questions ==